twilio-professional-services/flex-inbound-sip-router/README.md

 twilio flex:plugins:start
 ```

-The last step is to reconfigure the SIP domain to use the inbound voice router function.
+The last step is to reconfigure the SIP domain to use the inbound SIP router function.
 In the Twilio Console, under the settings for your SIP domain, configure the Call Control Configuration section as follows:

 - Configure with: `Webhooks, TwiML Bins, Functions, Studio, Proxy`
-- A call comes in: Webhook, `https://(Enter the serverless domain from above here)/inbound-voice-router`, HTTP POST
+- A call comes in: Webhook, `https://(Enter the serverless domain from above here)/inbound-sip-router`, HTTP POST

 ![SIP domain configuration](screenshots/console.png)